semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

     --classes multi
 ```

-The script searches all the directories in the ``--base_model_dir`` and predict the dataset with all models and checkpoints.
+The script searches all the directories in the ``--base_model_dir`` and predicts the dataset with all models and checkpoints.
 After completion, the script creates a directory in the ``output`` directory.
 In the above example the directory is called: ``output/base_tweets_multi_crossvalidation_logfiles``.

-This directory contains many files.
 The above example produces the following files (only a snapshot is displayed):

 * Files that compare the models to each other